 The lowest quoted or estimated price is not necessarily the total or final cost of the move.
-Before selecting a mover, it is extremely important to educate yourself on the basics of moving.
-Here are some things to consider before you select a moving company:
+Before selecting a mover, educating yourself on the basics of moving is extremely important.
+Here are some things to consider on how to choose a moving company:

 How to Choose a Moving Company: Research the Mover